zzzprojects/learn-orm/tutorials/visual-studio/debugging-in-visual-studio.md

 ## Breakpoints

 Breakpoints are a useful feature when you know the line of code or the section of code that you want to examine in detail.
-A breakpoint indicates where Visual Studio should suspend your running code so you can take a look at the values of variables, or the behavior of memory, or whether or not a branch of code is getting run.
+A breakpoint indicates where Visual Studio should suspend your running code so you can take a look at the values of variables, or the behavior of memory, or whether a branch of code is getting run.

 If you have a file open in the code editor, you can set a breakpoint by clicking in the margin to the left of a line of code.